 All about wigeon

-We eat grasses, roots and aquatic plants.
-Our natural habitats are grasslands, wetlands, marine and intertidal areas.
-Some of my wigeon friends stay in the UK all year round and can be found breeding in the summer months in Scotland, Northern England and South East England.
+Wigeon feed on the surface on aquatic plants such as eelgrass, seaweed, algae and seeds.
+Their natural habitats are grasslands, wetlands, marine and intertidal areas.
+Some wigeon stay in the UK all year round and can be found breeding in the summer months in Scotland, Northern England and South East England.

-I’m a qualifying feature for the Chichester and Langstone Harbour Special Protection Area – that means, when the site was designated, a nationally significant number of us used these awesome coastlines in the winter!
+Wigeon are amber listed in the UK.
+They are a qualifying feature for the Chichester and Langstone Harbour Special Protection Area – that means, when the site was designated, a nationally significant number of wigeon used these coastlines in the winter.

-Sometimes I will hang around flocks of diving ducks and snatch food which they’ve caught when they surface.
+Sometimes wigeon will hang around flocks of diving ducks and snatch food which they’ve caught when they surface.